St Julian's, Norwich: Decline and restoration

 As a consequence of the English Reformation, the priory at Carrow was dissolved.
 No rector was appointed at St Julian's for 45 years, until the appointment of Gawin Browne in 1581.
 During the Reformation, the cell at St Julian's was demolished.

 After merchants ceased living in the area around St Julian's, the church entered a period of slow decline.
 By 1827, when the church was drawn by the Norfolk artist James Sillett, most of the east window had been blocked up.
 According to Flood, "Mrs Gunn made fifteen drawings from remains of coloured glass that lay much broken on the floor.
 No services were held, and the place was overrun with boys."
 Part of the chancel collapsed in 1845, by which time the church was in a very poor state of repair and no longer in use for services.

 Following the collapse of the east wall, an appeal was made for funds, and the church then underwent a restoration.
 The priest's door was blocked up, and the medieval wall paintings and biblical texts were painted over or destroyed, the interior fixtures removed and the vestry built on the south side of the building.
 The tower's height was reduced, and a new east window was installed.
 By 1860, the thatching on the roof had been replaced with tiles.
-By the beginning of the 20th century, the tower was close to collapsing; it as repaired in 1934.
+By the beginning of the 20th century, the tower was close to collapsing; it was repaired in 1934.